SigmanGroup/kraken/README.md

 # Kraken
-In 2024, the code for the Kraken workflow was refactored to streamline the addition of new ligands and improve portability.
+In 2024, the code for Kraken was refactored to streamline the addition of new monophosphiens and improve portability.
 This update uses modern software versions including xtb v6.4.0 and crest v2.12.
-In our testing, the new workflow performs similarly to the original workflow with several exceptions depending on the program versions used.
+In our testing, the new workflow performs similarly to the original with only minor differences.

-There are some differences between xTB versions that lead to different properties at the xTB-GFN2 level.
-However, we have compared the DFT properties of over 60 monophosphines to the original Kraken results.
+The different xTB versions lead to slightly different properties at the xTB-GFN2 level.
+We compared the DFT properties of over 60 monophosphines generated with both Kraken versions.
 For a single monophosphine, the differences between the old and new properties may exceed 75% of the original value (mostly quadrant/octant volumes).
-However, these differences likely result from the stochastic nature of conformer searches.
+However, these differences likely result from stochasticity in the coformer search procedure.

 __A detailed report comparing 28 monophosphines from the original Kraken workflow is provided in the validation folder__

 ## Installation (Linux systems only)

 1. Create a conda environment with the included environment yaml file.